MicahFaulkner75/dice-roller/CURSOR_README.txt

 - 'animation-blocked' class blocks CSS animations

 We could also consider removing the 'first-animation' class entirely and using a different mechanism to apply the initial percentile visuals that doesn't rely on CSS animations.

+### IMPLEMENTATION NOTES (APRIL 2025)

+After evaluating the options, we implemented a complete solution that eliminates all CSS animations and uses pure JavaScript for more direct control:

+1. **Removed CSS Animation Entirely**:
+   - Deleted all CSS keyframes (`@keyframes split-left`, `@keyframes split-right`)
+   - Removed all animation-related CSS classes (`.percentile-active.first-animation`)
+   - Eliminated external animation triggers that were causing race conditions

+2. **Implemented Pure JavaScript Animation**:
+   - Created direct requestAnimationFrame-based animation loops
+   - Used the `decelerate(t, p_f, A, tau)` physics function for natural motion
+   - Split the animation into two distinct behaviors:
+     * Initial activation - dice move from center outward while spinning
+     * Reroll - dice stay in position and only spin in place

+3. **Fixed Clear Button and Backspace**:
+   - Updated resetD10State to properly find and pass the d10 button
+   - Ensured all state clearing functions properly restore dice to their default state

+4. **Enhanced Animation Debugging**:
+   - Added detailed console logging at key animation points
+   - Implemented tracking of animation frame IDs to prevent animation conflicts

+This approach provides several benefits:
+- Complete control over animation timing and behavior
+- No CSS/JS animation conflicts or race conditions
+- Clear separation between initial and reroll animations
+- Better cleanup of animation resources

+The result is a more robust animation system that properly handles all state transitions including:
+- Initial percentile mode activation
+- Rerolling percentile dice
+- Maximize/minimize transitions
+- Clearing the dice pool